orbitjs/orbitjs-site/src/v0.16/guide/querying-data.md

 ```

 1. the left hand value:
- This is a reference to the property of the recors that you want to compare.
+ This is a reference to the property of the records that you want to compare.
 This can either be a `relationship` or an `attribute`.
 During evaluation, the reference will be replaced by the actual values of the records.

 2. the comparison operation
  The operation determines the way the two values will be compared.